Gristlysid/WordPress-Hacks/README.md

 # WordPress-Hacks

-YOu need to add this code to your function.php theme files In case you are new you need have a CHILD theme
+To add another button with a custom link in your Wordpress Product Page by WooCommerce YOu need to add this code to your function.php theme files In case you are new you need have a CHILD theme